veronicie/univ-app/README.md

-# This is the finance tracker app from the Complete Ruby on Rails Developer course.
+# This is the University app from the Complete Ruby on Rails Developer course.

 SECTION 12: Univ app with Material Design (MaterializeCSS)
 --------------------------------